bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:54 PM CT, April 19</p>
+<p class="updated_time"> Latest data: 03:13 PM CT, April 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 57°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 57°
+- 56°
 - Breezy and Mostly Cloudy
-- 36% humidity
+- 38% humidity
-- 17 mph wind
+- 20 mph wind
-- 83% cloud cover
+- 86% cloud cover
-- 40 AQI 🟩
+- 42 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>